pawel2000pl/fixed_point/Readme.md

-# Library for fixed point operations with math module based on (mostly) taylor series.
+# Library for fixed point operations with alterate specialized math modules.

-Template dedicated for RISC-V 32 IM.
+Template dedicated for RISC-V 32 IM.<br>

+There are two math modules:
+* taylormath which is based mostly on taylor series
+* polyapprox which is based on cubic Hermite interpolator

 ## Usage